google-github-actions/auth/README.md

 ## Limitations

--   This library does not support authenticating through service accounts via Domain-Wide Delegation.
+-   This Action does not support authenticating through service accounts via Domain-Wide Delegation.